Elon Musk: Starlink internet service now active in Ukraine - NewsBreak

 (NEXSTAR) — A call for help from a Ukraine official on Saturday ended with Tesla CEO and SpaceX founder Elon Musk sending SpaceX’s Starlink broadband internet service to the recently invaded country.
 While Ukrainians deal with Russian invasion on their streets, the combat has also knocked out much of the country’s connectivity.

 “Starlink service is now active in Ukraine.
 More terminals en route,” Musk tweeted Saturday.
-The move came in response to an earlier tweet from Ukraine vice prime minister Mykhailo Fedorov.MAP: How much do weddings cost in your state?
+The move came in response to an earlier tweet from Ukraine vice prime minister Mykhailo Fedorov.Putin puts Russia’s nuclear forces on alert, cites sanctions

 “@elonmusk, while you try to colonize Mars — Russia try to occupy Ukraine!
 While your rockets successfully land from space — Russian rockets attack Ukrainian civil people!” tweeted Fedorov .